 In order to provide the most efficient use of class time, students are required to be in the classroom, in their seat and ready to work when the tardy bell rings.
 Students who are tardy will be given a verbal warning from teacher on first offense.
-On the second offense a tardy report will be filled out by the teacher and turned into the office.
-A letter will be mailed home to inform the parent of student tardies.
+The second offense will be reported to the front office and parent will be contacted.
+On the third offense student will receive a discipline referral and unexcused absence.
 Each subsequent tardy in the class through the end of the 9 weeks will result in a discipline referral.
 For first period, students are allowed three tardies each nine weeks before a referral is written.
+Th